-In Friday Feedback, we offer a similar format.
+In Friday, we offer a similar format, but it's infinitely customizable.
 Our weekly check-ins offer the ability to respond in an open-ended format and we also offer the ability to chart numeric questions over time (although this feature is included in our base offering).
-We also offer the ability to leave a comment on a check-in, however, only a single comment can be made.

 15Five offers additional value like OKRs, 1-1 recaps, and semi-annual best-self reviews (analogous to performance reviews).

-We have intentions of building a goals tool in the near future, but we are not pursuing OKRs at this time.
+We just launched a new goals tool, but we are not pursuing OKRs at this time.
 We’ve used them in the past and found that they are extremely difficult to teach inside an organization due to their complexity (just ask employees what the difference is between an objective and a key result).
-It’s our view that OKRs is a fad (quite frankly) and will soon out of vogue.

 It’s our view that weekly check-ins should not be anonymous, but there is a time for anonymous feedback (quarterly or semi-annually).